SCIENTISTS DISCOVER FIRST NATURAL LASER IN SPACEhttp://www.nasa.gov/home/hqnews/1995/95-148.txt

 To date most SETI research has focused on the assumption that an advanced extra- terrestrial society will want to "communicate" with similar beings throughout the universe.
 But it is my belief that given the vast distances and time that communication via a "communications channel" even if it is one way, such as optical or radio frequency transmissions will be impractical.

-The other challenge with “communication” between intelligent species is the “L” term in the Drake equation.
+Current SETI searches assume that an advanced civilization will use extremely powerful omni-directional transmitters or highly directional and focused signals targeted at our solar system.
+The challenge with either approach is the fact that successful one-way communication between intelligent species is the dependency on the “L” term in the Drake equation.
 L represents the length of time for which such civilizations release detectable signals into space.
 If L is relatively short then possibility of two separate intelligent civilizations being coincident in time to send and receive a signal is very small.
 So even though there may have been many intelligent civilizations we will probably never be aware of their existence.

-Given these constraints I suggest instead that we look for extra terrestrial intelligence in a similar way we searched for signs of intelligence on earth prior to the modern age.
-We can not hope to communicate to prehistoric man, but we know that intelligent beings existed on earth thousands of years of ago through archaeological evidence such as cave paintings, pyramids, monuments, etc.
+Given these constraints I suggest instead that we look for extra-terrestrial intelligence in a similar way we searched for signs of intelligence on earth prior to the modern age.
+We cannot hope to communicate to prehistoric man, but we know that intelligent beings existed on earth thousands of years ago through archaeological evidence such as cave paintings, pyramids, monuments, etc.

 The understandable challenge of physical time capsules is the probability of locating and/or discovering these time capsules by future generations or aliens.
 Given the vast distances of space it is highly improbable that these time capsules will ever be discovered by any kind of intelligent being.